zc-0120/zc-0120/README.md

 ## Hi there 👋
-- I'm a high school student from Taiwan.
+- 👨🏻‍🎓I'm a high school student from Taiwan.
 <!--
 **zc-0120/zc-0120** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.